nteract/composition/README.md

 nteract is first and foremost a dynamic tool to allow you flexibility in writing code, exploring data, and authoring text to accompany your explorations.

-**Edit code, write markdown, and visualize.** Share documents understood across the jupyter ecosystem, [all in the comfort of a desktop app](https://medium.com/nteract/nteract-revolutionizing-the-notebook-experience-d106ca5d2c38), or [explore new ways of working with compute](https://play.nteract.io).
+**Edit code, write prose, and visualize.** Share documents understood across the jupyter ecosystem, [all in the comfort of a desktop app](https://medium.com/nteract/nteract-revolutionizing-the-notebook-experience-d106ca5d2c38), or [explore new ways of working with compute](https://play.nteract.io).
 We support [jupyter kernels](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels) locally on your system and on remote JupyterHubs via Binder.

 **NOTE: If you're here to install the desktop app**, visit [nteract.io](https://nteract.io) or the [releases page](https://github.com/nteract/nteract/releases/latest).